whennemuth/ett/README.md

     - **Clean sheet of paper**
        This is a "nuclear option" for developers/testers to bring the state of the app back to "factory settings".
        *NOTE: Probably a good idea not to go near this tab in any production deployment*

+16. **Teardown the stack**
+    In the event that you want to remove the entire ett stack, you will run into trouble doing attempting a stack deletion directly from the AWS management console.
+This is because cloudformation will not be able to delete the [lambda@edge](functions) functions associated with the cloudfront distribution because these are replicated to other regions.
+The lambda functions need to be disassociated from the distribution first, which lead to an automatic  purge of the replicated resources over time.
+Both cloudfront and cloudformation need to see that these edge functions are free and clear of their replicated content before being able to start deleting the remaining cloudfront resources.
+    Therefore, delete the stack like this:

+    ```
+    npm run teardown
+    ```

+    This runs some scripting with the SDK that will disassociate the lambda functions from cloudfront, and engages a polling cycle that repeats lookups for both cloudfront and cloudformation until the replicated resources no longer show up in the lookup results.
+    Once the polling comes to that point, the main stack deletion command is executed.